Crowds21/sheffield_acs/pages/Statistical Language Modeling.md

 	  P(\mathbf{x})=P\left(x_1, \ldots, x_n\right), \text { for } \forall \mathbf{x} \in V^{\max N}
 	  $$
 	- $V$ is the vocabulary and $V^{maxN}$ all possible sentences.
-- How many different kinds of Statistical Language Modelling
+- How many different kinds of Statistical Language Modeling [[card]] collapsed:: true
 	- N-gram language model
 	- ((64760ab5-4060-42a1-b1bf-cbbeba83054a))
 - ((6476078e-e89b-4ee3-85e9-6f6e3efc9e1a)) 一元语言模型
-  collapsed:: true
 	- Introduction
 		- Multiply $P$(each word appearing in the sentence x)
 		- $$